 The first plantation to be established outside China may have been in Polk County, North Carolina, where an experimental 1.3 ha plot was established by 1979 (Hall 2008).
 By the 1980s, the species’ potential drought-tolerance had attracted the interest of South African foresters (Donald 1990), and Paulownia elongata also seems to have been at the centre of attempts to establish a timber industry in New Zealand, promoted by the Paulownia Action Group from 1989 (Laurence 2007).
 Many of these New Zealand plantations failed, but one successful contemporary use of P. elongata is Graham and Tess Smith’s at South Waikoto in the central North Island (Dean 2022).

 The species’ use as a garden tree has been much more limited.
-The oldest examples are perhaps two planted in 1992 at the Westonbirt National Arboretum in the UK, which have grown happily though unspectacularly and were 16 m × 34 cm dbh and 11 m × 30 cm dbh in 2014; a 2005 accession at the Sir Harold Hillier Gardens was just 7 m × 11 cm in 2021 (Tree Register 2022).
+The oldest examples are perhaps two planted in 1992 at the Westonbirt National Arboretum in the UK, which have grown happily though unspectacularly and were 16 m × 34 cm dbh and 11 m × 30 cm dbh in 2014; the former blew down in 2022 (D. Ewins pers. comm.)
+A 2005 accession at the Sir Harold Hillier Gardens was just 7 m × 11 cm in 2021 (Tree Register 2022).
 The original 2004 planting at the UK National Collection near Bath was one of David Ewins’ very few failures, and was replaced in 2017 (D. Ewins pers. comm.
 2022).
 Paulownia elongata remains available from a few specialist nurseries in the UK, Ireland, the Netherlands and Australia, and has succeeded at the C. R. Keith Arboretum in North Carolina (Hatch 2021–2022).

 An extra-vigorous selection offered in the United States by paulowniatree.com in 2003 (Hatch 2021–2022); perhaps derived from the 1979 plantation in Polk County, North Carolina.